Omanshu209/ANN-Classifier-Hub/README.md

 **3)** Run all the cells

-**4)** A file `savedModel.pkl` will be created, this is the saved model.
+**4)** A file `savedModel.pkl` will be created(`or download it` from the link provided above in this README.md file), this is the saved model.
 You can use this saved model in any python script by loading it using the `joblib` library.

 ```
 from joblib import load